kemckinnmsft/M365HOL3001/instructions.md

     !IMAGE[New admin](\Media\mgmt-admin5.png "New admin")

-3. Open a new **private** tab and connect to the [Cloud App Security portal](https://portal.cloudappsecurity.com) with **mcasAdminUS** and compare the activities, alerts and actions that this scoped admin can perform compared to your regular Global admin account.
+3. Open a new **private** window and browse to ```https://portal.cloudappsecurity.com```.
+Log in using the **mcasAdminUS** user and compare the activities, alerts and actions that this scoped admin can perform compared to your regular Global admin account.

 ---